YouTube TV review: A reasonably priced cable TV alternative

 There are a number of premium add-on channels you can include in your plan, too, each with a separate monthly fee.
 YouTube TV is also adding a new Sports Plus add-on with NFL RedZone, Fox College Sports, GOLTV, MAVTV, Stadium, and TVG.
 If you want more international sports, check out our Fubo TV review.

-As noted, YouTube TV is losing the MLB Network, but it could come back if the two sides agree on a new deal.
+YouTube TV also just lost the MLB Network, but it could come back if the two sides agree on a new deal.
+Right now, that doesn't seem likely, though Hulu did just add it to its service so you do have options.

 Be warned that there are a lot of ads, though that isn't YouTube's fault since advertising is preprogrammed by the networks.